 Decide where to sell your digital gift cards.
 If you’re selling online, make sure you create an electronic gift card section in the main navigation on your site.
 The more visible your eGift Cards, the better positioned you are for success.

 Determine your inventory.
 After you’ve done your homework and have a solid idea of estimated sales for the year, it’s time to figure out the amounts to be loaded on your digital gift cards.
 By default, the Square Point of Sale app will display £10, £20, £25, and £50 amounts to be loaded onto an eGift Card. £20 is by far the most popular digital gift card amount purchase, but sometimes you need to customise the amount to more closely align with your customers spending habits.
 If you’d like to set your own default amounts and turn off the option to load custom amounts, you can follow these step to learn how to make digital gift cards for your business:

 Toggle Allow Custom Amounts to Off to disable this option in the Square app.
 Visit the Gift Cards section of your online Square Dashboard > Settings.

 Under eGift Card Amounts enter your preferred default values > Save.

 Toggle Allow Custom Amounts to Off to disable this option in the Square app.

 Learn more on how to use eGift cards here.

-Monitor customer behavior.
+- Monitor customer behavior.
 Take the guesswork out of selling by getting to know your customers better.
+Square’s email marketing and customer engagement tools help you build a customer directory right from your register and provide valuable customer insights that help inform your business decisions.
 You can monitor private feedback that customers give through digital receipts.
 Meanwhile, Square Analytics shows you behaviours and patterns — how much customers spend and how often they return — arming you with the details you need to make the best decisions.
 Plus, Square’s free Dashboard app means that you can do all this no matter where you are.